-During the years 2017 and 2016, we sold non-core excess internet domain addresses and recorded a non-operating gain of \$366,000 net of commissions and \$140,000 net of commissions, respectively.
+During the years 2018 and 2017, we sold non-core excess internet domain addresses and recorded a non-operating gain of \$19,000 and \$366,000 net of commissions, respectively.
 Substantially all of our non-core excess internet domain addresses have been sold.